Aloe Vera Farming Project Report, Cost and Profit Analysis

 - The symptoms of heartburn and discomfort due to acid reflux are pacified by the intake of ALOE VERA juice.

-- It works on the body glucose and triglyceride levels and reduces the cholesterol content.
+- It works on the body’s glucose and triglyceride levels and reduces cholesterol content.
 Also improves cardiovascular health.

 - It works as a natural food preservative by preventing the growth of E.coli bacteria.

-- The consumption of ALOE VERA improves blood oxygenation capacity of the body.
+- The consumption of ALOE VERA improves the blood oxygenation capacity of the body.